 Geosite The Red House Glass Cone is open from 10am to 3pm Monday to Friday, 11am to 4pm Saturday & Sunday.
 Admission is free.
 It has a gift shop, craft studios, coffee house and toilets on site.
 Free car parking is also available.
 The coffee house offers a hot and cold menu with drinks and seasonal foods.

-Geosite 019 Ruskin Glass Centre, formerly the site of and Webb Corbett and Royal Doulton Crystal is home to over 25 craft businesses, has an organic café and the Glass House Heritage Centre offers guided tours providing the history and heritage of the site.
+Geosite 019 Ruskin Glass Centre is formerly the site of and Webb Corbett and Royal Doulton Crystal is home to over 25 craft businesses, has an organic café and the Glass House Heritage Centre offers guided tours providing the history and heritage of the site.
 Ruskin Glass Centre is part of Ruskin Mill Land Trust who specialise in educating young people with learning disabilities through a craft and land based curriculum.
 Admission is free and the centre's opening hours are from 9.30am to 4pm Monday to Saturday.
 Visit Ruskin Glass Centre

 Geosite 001 Dudley Museum at the Archives is the Geopark headquarters and promotes the aspiring Black Country Global Geopark - Dudley Museum at the Archives.